rieck/siggi/README.md

 graph have to be labeled using an attribute `label`.
-Although each mode constructs a different representations of a graph, in all modes a node matches another node if it shares the same label, for example, a neighborhood matches another neighborhood if all nodes have the same labels and so on.
+Although each mode constructs a different representations of a graph, in all modes a node matches another node if it shares the same label, for example, a neighborhood matches another neighborhood if the respective nodes have the same labels and so on.

 _Class labels:_ Siggie can extract a class label for each graph from the corresponding filename using a regular expression.
 By default,